joonmoon6409/MacroEnergy-ESAG.jl/bioenergy_examples/bioenergy_system/readme.md

-# 1 zone, electricity-only example
+# 1 zone, Complete Bioenergy System example

-This is a simple example of a single zone with electricity-only generation and load.
-It is intended to demonstrate the basic structure of a model in this repository.
+This is a simple example of a single zone with entire Bioenergy System and all of its pathways, including a selection of manures, crops, and residues.
+It is intended to demonstrate a comprehensive bioenergy model for Brazil.
 More details will be added in the future.